Still Don’t Have Your Refund?

 So now you’ve got a triple good: non-taxable income, a clean basement, and a tax deduction all rolled into one summertime event.
 How can anybody not like a garage sale?

 Every year people ask me, “What can I do to prevent being audited by the IRS?”
 The honest answer is, “Absolutely nothing.”
 Because in fact, everyone is audited every year.
 You just don’t know it.
 Every year, your tax return is run through a computerized audit.
 First there is the search for missing documents—such as an unfiled W2 form or interest statement.
-Then there’s the DIF score, it’s a process where the IRS basically checks “what’s normal” for expenses for taxpayers in various income brackets.
+This is called the document matching program.